Why Property Investors Love BOARDING HOUSES

 There has been growing residential housing demand.
-With more demand close to major city centres throughout Australia, causing governments to seek more affordable housing options.
-This demand has fuelled higher investment returns and is the reason why property investors Love boarding houses.
+More demand close to major city centres throughout Australia, causing governments to seek more affordable housing options.
+This demand has fuelled higher investment returns and is the reason why property investors love boarding houses as a property investment.

 In 2009 the NSW State government introduced a new affordable rental housing policy.
 This State Environment Planning Policy – Affordable Rental Housing 2009 (ARHSEPP) was formulated to increase the supply and affordability of rental & social housing in New South Wales.
 This has, in turn, led to increased demand and higher property values for boarding houses.

 What are boarding houses?
 What does boarding house mean?

-Over the years, boarding houses have unfairly perceived to provide accommodation for troublemakers in our society.
-While there might have been the occasional lousy element in the past due to bad management, things have changed a lot in recent years.
+Over the years, boarding houses have been unfairly perceived to provide accommodation for troublemakers in our society.
+There might have been the occasional lousy element in the past but things have changed considerably in recent years.

-In addition, many boarding houses are well-appointed with quality inclusions hardly noticeable in residential and commercial areas.
-As such, boarding homes are well designed and managed house rules to attract reliable quality tenants.
-Thus providing an excellent, consistent cash flow income for the owners.
+In addition, many boarding house property investments are well-appointed with quality inclusions hardly noticeable in residential and commercial areas.
+As such, boarding homes are well designed and have well managed house rules to attract reliable quality tenants.
+Thus they provide an excellent, consistent cash flow income for the owners.

-Boarding houses aim to provide affordable low-cost shared housing accommodation for people who do not have the need or affordability to pay rent via traditional housing accommodation.
+Boarding houses aim to provide affordable low-cost shared housing accommodations.
+Specifically for people who do not have the need or affordability to pay rent via traditional housing accommodations.